 Total Classroom Teachers

 Students by Grade

-The diversity score of John F Kennedy is 0.66, which is more than the diversity score at state average of 0.59.
+The diversity score of John F Kennedy is 0.60, which is less than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.

 State Level (MA)